arsiba/tofulint/docs/user-guide/editor-integration.md

 # Editor Integration

-TFLint can also act as a Language Server to integrate with various editors.
+TofuLint can also act as a Language Server to integrate with various editors.
 This server conforms to [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) v3.14.0 and can be used with an editor that implements any client.
 The following is an example in VS Code:

 ![demo](../assets/lsp_demo.gif)